-(a) The Corporation shall, to the fullest extent permitted by applicable law as then in effect, indemnify any person (the "Indemnitee") who was or is involved in any manner (including, without limitation, as a party or a witness) or was or is threatened to be made so involved in any threatened, pending or completed investigation, claim, action, suit or proceeding, whether civil, criminal, administrative or investigative (including, without limitation, any action, suit or proceeding by or in the right of the Corporation to procure a judgment in its favor) (a "Proceeding") by reason of the fact that he or she is or was a director or officer of the Corporation, or is or was serving at the request of the Corporation for another corporation, or of a partnership, joint venture, trust or other enterprise, in any capacity (including, without limitation, service with respect to any employee benefit plan), whether the basis of any such Proceeding is alleged action in an official capacity as a director or officer or in any other such official capacity, against all expenses, liability and loss (including, without limitation, attorneys' fees, judgments, fines, ERISA excise taxes or penalties and amounts paid or to be paid in settlement) actually and reasonably incurred by him or her in connection with such Proceeding.
-Such indemnification shall continue as to a person who has ceased to be a director or officer of the Corporation and shall incude the right to indemnification conferred in this Article IX shall include the right to receive payment in advance of any expenses incurred by the Indemnitee in connection with such Proceeding, consistent with applicable law as then in effect, and shall be a contract right.
+- (a) The Corporation shall, to the fullest extent permitted by applicable law as then in effect, indemnify any person (the "Indemnitee") who was or is involved in any manner (including, without limitation, as a party or a witness) or was or is threatened to be made so involved in any threatened, pending or completed investigation, claim, action, suit or proceeding, whether civil, criminal, administrative or investigative (including, without limitation, any action, suit or proceeding by or in the right of the Corporation to procure a judgment in its favor) (a "Proceeding") by reason of the fact that he or she is or was a director or officer of the Corporation, or is or was serving at the request of the Corporation for another corporation, or of a partnership, joint venture, trust or other enterprise, in any capacity (including, without limitation, service with respect to any employee benefit plan), whether the basis of any such Proceeding is alleged action in an official capacity as a director or officer or in any other such official capacity, against all expenses, liability and loss (including, without limitation, attorneys' fees, judgments, fines, ERISA excise taxes or penalties and amounts paid or to be paid in settlement) actually and reasonably incurred by him or her in connection with such Proceeding.
+Such indemnification shall continue as to a person who has ceased to be a director or officer of the Corporation and shall inure to the benefit of his or her heirs and legal representatives.
+The right to indemnification conferred in this Article IX shall include the right to receive payment in advance of any expenses incurred by the Indemnitee in connection with such Proceeding, consistent with applicable law as then in effect, and shall be a contract right.
 The Corporation may, by action of its Board of Directors, provide indemnification for employees, agents, attorneys and representatives of the Corporation with up to the same scope and extent as hereinabove provided for officers and directors.
-No amendment to this Certificate of Incorporation with up to the s

-(b) The right of indemnification, including the right to receive payment in advance of expenses, conferred in this Article IX shall not be exclusive of any other rights to which any person seeking indemnification may otherwise be entitled under any provision of the Certificate of Incorporation, the Bylaws or agreement or otherwise.

-(c) In any Proceeding relating to the right to indemnification conferred in this Article IX, the Corporation shall have the burden of proof that the Indemnitee has not met any standard of conduct or belief which may be required by applicable law to be applied in connection with a determination of whether the Indemnitee is entitled to indemnity, or otherwise is not entitled to indemnity, and neither a failure to make such a determination nor an adverse determination of entitlement to indemnity shall be a defense of the Corporation in such Proceeding or create any presumption that the Indemnitee has not met any such standard of conduct or belief or is otherwise not entitled to indemnity.
+No amendment to this Certificate of Incorporation having the effect of amending, altering, changing or repealing any of the provisions of the sections of this Section 9.02 shall remove, abridge or adversely affect any right to indemnification or other benefits under the sections of this Section 9.02 with respect to any acts or omissions occurring prior to such amendment or repeal. - (b) The right of indemnification, including the right to receive payment in advance of expenses, conferred in this Article IX shall not be exclusive of any other rights to which any person seeking indemnification may otherwise be entitled under any provision of the Certificate of Incorporation, the Bylaws or agreement or otherwise. - (c) In any Proceeding relating to the right to indemnification conferred in this Article IX, the Corporation shall have the burden of proof that the Indemnitee has not met any standard of conduct or belief which may be required by applicable law to be applied in connection with a determination of whether the Indemnitee is entitled to indemnity, or otherwise is not entitled to indemnity, and neither a failure to make such a determination nor an adverse determination of entitlement to indemnity shall be a defense of the Corporation in such Proceeding or create any presumption that the Indemnitee has not met any such standard of conduct or belief or is otherwise not entitled to indemnity.
 If successful in whole or in part in such Proceeding, the Indemnitee shall be entitled to be indemnified by the Corporation for the expenses actually and reasonably incurred by him or her in connection with such Proceeding.